 What about Thailand?

-If we explore the Thai culture through the lens of the 5-D Model, we can get a good overview of the deep drivers of Thai culture relative to other world cultures.
+If we explore the Thai culture through the lens of the 6-D Model©, we can get a good overview of the deep drivers of Thai culture relative to other world cultures.

-Thailand scores 64 on this dimension indicating a preference for avoiding uncertainty.
+Thailand scores an intermediate 64 on this dimension, but it slightly indicating a preference for avoiding uncertainty.

 In order to minimize or reduce this level of uncertainty, strict rules, laws, policies, and regulations are adopted and implemented.
 The ultimate goal of this population is to control everything in order to eliminate or avoid the unexpected.
 As a result of this high Uncertainty Avoidance characteristic, the society does not readily accept change and is very risk adverse.
 Change has to be seen for the greater good of the in group.

 This dimension describes how every society has to maintain some links with its own past while dealing with the challenges of the present and future, and societies prioritise these two existential goals differently.
 Normative societies. which score low on this dimension, for example, prefer to maintain time-honoured traditions and norms while viewing societal change with suspicion.
 Those with a culture which scores high, on the other hand, take a more pragmatic approach: they encourage thrift and efforts in modern education as a way to prepare for the future.

 Thailand's low score of 32 indicates that Thai culture is more normative than pragmatic.
 People in such societies have a strong concern with establishing the absolute Truth; they are normative in their thinking.
 They exhibit great respect for traditions, a relatively small propensity to save for the future, and a focus on achieving quick results.